-- Intangible asset impairment-charge associated with the non-cash write-down of our trade name asset, Lands' End, in Fiscal 2015. - Product recall-costs associated with a recall of selected styles of children's sleepwear in Fiscal 2014 that did not meet the federal flammability standard for children's sleepwear and the subsequent reversal of some costs in Fiscal 2015 as customer return rates were lower than Company estimates. - Restructuring costs-costs associated with an initiative to reduce the corporate cost structure in Fiscal 2013.
+- Intangible asset impairment-charge associated with the non-cash write-down of our trade name intangible asset, Lands' End, in Fiscal 2016 and Fiscal 2015. - Product recall-costs associated with a recall of selected styles of children's sleepwear in Fiscal 2014 that did not meet the federal flammability standard for children's sleepwear and the subsequent reversal of some costs in Fiscal 2016 and Fiscal 2015 as customer return rates were lower than Company estimates. - Restructuring costs-costs associated with an initiative to reduce the corporate cost structure in Fiscal 2013.
 Management considers these costs to be infrequent and affecting comparability of results between reporting periods. - Gain or loss on the sale of property and equipment-management considers the gains or losses on sale of assets to result from investing decisions rather than ongoing operations.